 The Peaks of Life Guild is one of nearly 500 guilds and auxiliaries of Seattle Children's Hospital Guild Association.
 The Peaks of Life Guild's federal tax identification number is 45-5305413 and as a subordinate organization of Seattle Children's Hospital (federal tax identification number 91-0564748), is a non-profit organization exempt from federal income tax under section 501(c)(3).

-The progress bars to do not update automatically at this time, so please wait up to 48 hours to see your donation reflected for each climber.
+The progress bars do not update automatically at this time, so please wait up to 48 hours to see your donation reflected for each climber.

 Use the buttons below to donate to the Women's Climb, or scroll down to donate to individual climbers!
 Thank you for your support.

 I grew up backpacking and caving with my dad in Tennessee.
 Since moving to Seattle 18 years ago, I've developed a passion for climbing.
 I've climbed mountains all over the Cascades including many ascents of Rainier.
 I've climbed in Kyrgyzstan, Yosemite, The Tetons and Alaska.
 In 2015, I summited Denali with an all women team sponsored by the American Alpine Club.
 I currently teach climbing for the Mountaineers and volunteer as a rescuer with Seattle Mountain Rescue.
 My other great passion is working as a Children's Librarian where I serve children, their families, educators and caregivers.

 I am super excited to join Peaks of Life in this all women's climb of Rainier.
 Climbing Mount Rainier is a special experience in a truly unique and wonder filled place.
 There is no other place like it on Earth!
 I'm thrilled to have the opportunity to share this unique experience with a fantastic team of women.
 The icing on the cake, is the opportunity to help raise money for the uncompensated care fund for Seattle Children's Hospital.
 I hope you will donate big to this worthy cause!